 Our base camp in Sawa

 Set in the middle of a cluster of villages and encampments along the stretch of river we were to visit, Sawa was a logical place to establish base camp.
-I work with a mission that has a facility where we could sleep comfortably and keep our supplies safe so that we could just take what we needed each day and store the rest.
+Seek The Lamb has a facility where we could sleep comfortably and keep our supplies safe so that we could just take what we needed each day and store the rest.
 I have a lot of friends there too, including a little team that would cook fish, iguanas, and other kinds of food the locals among us are used to, wash any clothes we might need washing, and provide rainwater for Inessa and Aljawhara to bathe with while the men—even the aqua-phobic pastor Roger—immersed ourselves in murky river.
 For my part, I really wanted my Sawa friends to experience the presence of the Holy Spirit through their contact with us.

 Dionisia prepared clam soup for our supper